menandmice/micetro_docs/guides/admin-manual/admin_dhcp_kea.rst

 .. _kea-client-classes:

-Managing Kea Client Classifications with Micetro
+Managing Kea Client Classification with Micetro
 ------------------------------------------------
+Client Classification is a feature specific to ISC Kea DHCP servers, which enables the classification of different types of clients to treat them in different ways.

+Incoming packets can be associated with a client class by selecting a vendor class option or another built-in condition, static host reservation, scope, or superscope, or by using a hook.
+You can use client classification to select scopes and pools, limit leases, or even rate limiting.
+For more information, refer to `the official Kea documentation on client classification <https://kea.readthedocs.io/en/latest/arm/classify.html>`_.

-You can manage Kea Client Classifications through Micetro.
+**To manage Kea Client Classification through Micetro:**

 1. On the **Admin** page, select :guilabel:`Kea` under :guilabel:`DHCP Services` in the left sidebar.